Jainivas03/Railway-Reservation-Management-System/README.md

-# Railway Reservation Management System
+# Railway Reservation System

 ## About

-This project is a **Railway-Reservation-Management-System** that allows users to easily view train schedules, search for trains, check seat availability, and manage bookings online.
+This project is a **Railway-Reservation-System** that allows users to easily view train schedules, search for trains, check seat availability, and manage bookings online.
 The system provides real-time fare information, train timings, and secure seat reservation options.
 Both users and administrators can interact with the system through separate functionalities, offering a smooth and secure experience for all.

 ### Key Features